Todd Pratt: New York Yankees

 Pratt signed a minor league contract with an invitation to Spring Training with the Yankees on January 12, 2007, although the terms of the deal were unclear, with some sources speculating that Pratt would return to the minor leagues as a player/coach to tutor young Yankees pitchers, a role he'd filled years before with the Boston Red Sox organization.
 The Yankees had a dearth of backup catchers in spring training and it was unclear what Pratt's role was, though he appeared to be the frontrunner to win the job as the backup to Jorge Posada.
 However, he lost out on the job to Wil Nieves.
 The Yankees offered Pratt a position in the organization to tutor some of their pitchers in the minor leagues, though Pratt declined and decided to retire.

-As Coach

-Pratt was named as the manager for the Jupiter Hammerheads of the Miami Marlins organization for the 2019 season.

-Mitchell Report
+Post-playing career

 After his retirement, Pratt was named in the Mitchell Report as a user of performance-enhancing drugs.